20 Years of Hot Fuss: Highlights

 The band released the single "Bright Lights" to coincide with the residency.
 "Bright Lights" was released on August 9, 2024, and had a music video by Micah Bickham released on the same day, featuring the original lineup singing on the residency stage at the Colosseum at Caesars Palace.

+The Killers performing 20 Years of Hot Fuss on August 23, 2024.

 The residency saw the band play multiple songs from Hot Fuss that hadn't been played live since as far back as 2005.
 "Everything Will Be Alright", the final track on Hot Fuss, hadn't been played live since 2005, "Believe Me Natalie" since 2018, and "Change Your Mind" since 2019.
 The residency saw other songs from the Killers' discography being played live for the first time in years.
 "Uncle Jonny" from Sam's Town was played live for the first time since 2016, and "Sweet Talk" from Sawdust was played for the first time since 2017.

-On December 7, 2024, while performing at Qudos Bank Arena in Sydney, Australia, frontman Brandon Flowers noticed a fan holding up a sign asking the band to play "A Crippling Blow", a B-side from the song "Human" from the band's third studio album, Day & Age (2008).
-In response, Flowers said "[w]e just haven't prepared it.
-That's like a really deep cut.
-I don't want you to get tired holding that sign up all night, just put it down, man" before adding on that "I can't do anything for you tonight, but maybe we can, like, we can do something special on social media for you."